 RC522 RFID Reader Module

-The RC522 module works on 13.56 MHz frequency and it can act as a reader and write for UID/RFID cards.
-The RFID cards communicate with the module at a short distance with radio frequency due to the mutual induction technique.
-In most of the security and commercial products, the module is effective because the errors and issues with RFID Tags are detectable by it.
+The RC522 module operates at a frequency of 13.56 MHz and can act as both a reader and a writer for MIFARE RFID cards.
+The RFID cards communicate with the module over a short distance using radio frequency via the principle of mutual induction.
+The module is widely used in security and commercial products because it can reliably detect and handle errors in RFID tag communication.

 RFID Card Tag 1KB Memory Layout